Palazzolike perch delivers casual yet refined luxury.

 Plenty of Marble

 The spacious high-ceilinged Allegretto guest rooms and suites have wood-inlay furnishings, plush bedding, and bathrooms with plenty of marble.
-The Cello Ristorante & Bar serves sophisticated contemporary cuisine.
+The Cello Ristorante & Bar serves sophisticated Tuscan-inspired cuisine.
 Its staff, like that of the rest of the hotel, is efficient and polite.
 The goal throughout resort, casual yet refined luxury, is achieved at every turn.

 Tip: During the summer, at harvest, and on special-event weekends the room rates can be high.
 Look for off-season deals on the hotel’s website or third-party sites, or sign up for the hotel’s newsletter.